Stewie: It most certainly does not!

 - In Mulan, Hayabusa the falcon, who normally sounds like a Red-Tailed Hawk, lets out a chicken's cluck when he loses his feathers.

 - The Aracuan Bird from The Three Caballeros is, supposedly, named that because of a peculiar song he sings.
 The real-life bird that is called "Aracua" in Brazil not only looks nothing like its cartoon counterpart, but also sounds completely different.

-- The woodland rabbits seen in Wallace & Gromit The Curse of the Were-Rabbit suddenly start to howl like coyotes at the moon after the giant were-rabbit does it.
+- The woodland rabbits seen in Wallace & Gromit The Curse of the Were-Rabbit suddenly start to howl like coyotes at the moon (while pounding their chest like a gorilla) after the giant were-rabbit does it.
 The were-rabbit himself can be excused, since he's a fantasy creature shapeshifted from a human, but the other rabbits are supposed to be real rabbits.